openblox/api-documentation/class/Instance.md

 {{% property Instance Parent %}}

 The value of this property is the hierarchical parent of the instance, in the scene graph.
-This property's default value is `nil`.
+This property's default value is void.

 {{% property int UseCount %}}